jasonbayton/11ty/_src/blog/2024/09/goto-miradore.md

 The situation worsened then in April; Goto further restricted the free tier by limiting mass actions — a cornerstone feature for any MDM solution.
 According to the [official announcement](https://www.miradore.com/knowledge/releases/premium-plus-trial-and-changes-to-the-free-plan/):

+> We have modified our Free plan and limited the mass actions.
+From now on, Free plan customers can:
+>
 > - **Deploy configuration profiles one device at a time**
 > - **Synchronize a single device at a time**